-- 1. To add a new article 28.6 entitled "Supplemental Tax on Tobacco Products and Cigarettes" to title 39 of the Colorado Revised Statutes. - 2.
+- 1. To add a new section entitled "Tobacco Taxes For Health Protection" to the state constitution. - 2.
 To declare the following: - a.
 Over four thousand, five hundred Coloradans die each year from tobacco addiction, making it the lead cause of preventable death in our state; - b.
 Over seventy-eight thousand children in Colorado are regular smokers, and that addiction will cause a premature death on the part of one-third of them; - c.
 Health care costs in Colorado that are attributable to tobacco use exceed one billion dollars per year; - d.
 Tobacco taxes are an effective means of preventing and reducing tobacco use; - e.
 Coloradans are increasingly unable to afford the rising costs of health care; and - f.
 It is the intention of the people of Colorado to increase tobacco taxes in order to promote the public health and to generate revenues to provide programs that increase access to health care for children and families, and provide programs to prevent and reduce tobacco use. - 3.
 To define terms as follows: - a.
 "Cigarettes" shall have the same meaning as provided in section 39-28-202 (4) of the Colorado Revised Statutes, as such provision existed on January 1, 2003; - b.
 "Manufacturer's list price" shall have the same meaning as provided in section 39-28.5-101 (3) of the Colorado Revised Statutes, as such provision existed on January 1, 2003; and - c.
 "Tobacco products" shall have the same meaning as provided section 39-28.5-101 (5) of the Colorado Revised Statutes, as such provision existed on January 1, 2003. - 4.
 To impose the following additional taxes, effective July 1, 2004: - a.
 A statewide cigarette tax, on the sale of cigarettes by wholesalers, at the rate of four cents per cigarette; and